Skip to main content

 Oenology / Winemaking

-Panzano Merlot shaped with Tuscan restraint.
+Panzano Merlot shaped with Cavalli polish and Tuscan restraint.

 Tuscan cellar and winemaking scene for Le Redini oenology